 If you can’t resist those puppy dog eyes, you might have to look away while your puppy is being implanted with their microchip.
-But rest assured, there is little pain involved in the procedure, which is negligible compared to the heartache of losing your best mate.
+But rest assured, even though there is a little discomfort involved in the procedure, it is negligible compared to the heartache of losing your best mate.

 “Microchipping is very important as it’s a permanent form of individual identification for your pet,” says Dr Kate Morris from Greencross Vets Morayfield.
 “Should your pet go missing, a microchip will help your local vets, councils and shelters quickly identify your pet and have them reunited with you as soon as possible.”

 “Microchipping is a quick, safe and simple procedure which involves a needle being inserted under the skin between the shoulder blades of your pet and a device the size of a grain of rice is implanted,” says Dr Kate Morris.
 “The procedure can cause a little discomfort and some pets may flinch or yelp.
 The good news is this discomfort is short lived and most pets will have forgotten about it before they leave the clinic – especially after a few liver treats as a distraction.”